-Trial balance, P&L, balance sheet, cash flow, BAS, journals — all derived from the entries you approved, all in balance, and every number one click from the document behind it.
+Trial balance, P&L, balance sheet, cash flow, BAS, journals — all built from the entries you approved, all in balance, and every number one click from the document behind it.
 Then close the month and lock it.

 Expand any balance to the postings behind it — then open the invoice the AI read.
 The page proves it ties.

-The balance sheet is your opening balances plus movements from approved documents and reconciled bank lines — it balances because the ledger balances.
+The balance sheet is your opening balances plus movements from approved documents and confirmed bank lines — it balances because the ledger balances.
 The P&L reads from the same source, so there is no drift between what you approved and what you report.

 Period presets speak your financial year: This FY, Last FY, this quarter, this month.

 Net profit reconciled to the change in your bank balance, split into operating, investing, and financing.
-Because cash comes from reconciled bank lines, the statement ties to the actual bank movement — and says so.
+Because cash comes from confirmed bank lines, the statement ties to the actual bank movement — and says so.

 It nudges you to close the months first, so what you lodge can’t change underneath you.